sskatti/Predicting-restaurant-tips-using-predictive-analytics-on-Excel./README.md

 The dataset in file Restaurant tips dataset.xlsx contains tips data for different customers.
 The following are the features in the dataset:

-sex	                                    Gender of the customer smoker	                                Indicates if the customer is a smoker or not day	                                    Day of the restaurant visit time	                                  Indicates whether the tip was for lunch or dinner size	                                  Number of members dining total bill	                            Bill amount in USD tip	                                    Tip amount in USD
+sex: Gender of the customer

+smoker: Indicates if the customer is a smoker or not

+day: Day of the restaurant visit

+time: Indicates whether the tip was for lunch or dinner

+size: Number of members dining

+total bill: Bill amount in USD

+tip: Tip amount in USD

 The following project tasks are required to be performed in excel: